anashaslan/Fraud-Detection/README.md

 # Car Fraud Insurance Detection
-Web application using Streamlit that detect Car Fraud Insurance Detection using Machine Learning models, which is CNN, SVM and Random Forest.
+Web application using Streamlit for Car Fraud Insurance Detection using Machine Learning models, which is CNN, SVM and Random Forest.
+Receive an image input from user, and will get the results.

 <p align="center">
   <a href="https://skillicons.dev">